kaczkadevteam/kaczka-lub-jam-2025/README.md

 - Number of spawners

 ##### Bubble
-- movement speed
+- Movement speed
-- dissipation range
+- Dissipation range
-- size
+- Size

 ### The Air Blower
 The blower is used to blow the bubbles and direct them towards the enemies.
 It is always facing the bubble spawner and user may interact with it to rotate it.